chozelinek/sacoco/tutorial.md

 We have all materials needed to set up a corpus in CQPweb:

-- a single XML file for the whole corpus
+- the texts in VRT format
 - a metadata file

 You need now to have access to a CQPweb installation as administrator.
 There are different options to get CQPweb running listed in decreasing order of difficulty: